Registered Professional Accountant: Foreign Designated Accountant Pathway

-Professional Practice Certification (PPC) and the Certified Accounting Practitioner Program (CAP):
+Professional Practice Certification (PPC) and the Certified Accounting Practitioner Program (CAP)

-RPA's that complete the Certified Accounting Practitioner program will become a Certified Accounting Practitioner (CAP) and receive a Professional Practice Certificate (PPC) valid for a period of 5 years, after which time the certification must be renewed.
+RPAs that complete the Certified Accounting Practitioner program will become a Certified Accounting Practitioner (CAP) and receive a Professional Practice Certificate (PPC) valid for a period of 5 years, after which time the certification must be renewed.

 The CAP certification allows an RPA member to provide professional accounting services as an RPA practitioner for their clients.

 These members operate accounting firms providing CSRS 4200 Compilation Year End Reports, Corporate T2 Tax filing, Bookkeeping and Related Professional Services.

 The Certified Accounting Practitioner (CAP program) consists of an eight module course followed by two case study assignments (Case Study A and Case Study B), and an examination.
 After successful completion of the CAP program, the RPA member is certified through the society to operate their accounting practice.